Meeting the Needs of Louisiana's Special Populations

 The men and women who have served our country through military service deserve accessible, high quality primary care services.
 FQHCs throughout the country have made a special commitment to serve this special population.
 Using special payment arrangements that provide compensation for veterans' care, health centers allow veterans to receive care close to home and avoid long, expensive trips to the nearest VA facility.
 In 2017, Louisiana health centers served over 3,200 veterans.

-LGBT Individuals
+LGB Individuals